The Story Of Little Red Riding Hood

 The wolf went inside.

 You can imagine the old lady’s shock at the sight of the wolf standing in front of her.
-She froze in fear and, moments later, the wolf—who was a little hungry from his run through the forest—gobbled her up for his breakfast.
+She froze in fear and, moments later, the beastly wolf—hungry from his run through the forest—gobbled her up in a single bite.

 But the wolf was not satisfied.